Teenage Mutant Milk-Caused Hurdles: Plot

-Later at the third grade party, Lisa realizes that it is about to rain and everyone would see her acne problem if the makeup washes away, resulting in humiliation, but she decides to reveal her problem herself by taking off the makeup in front of everybody, but her skin is clean.
-She notices that the hormone effects are gone, so she leaves the party embarrassed for making an underwhelming announcement.
-She also convinces Bart to give up on Berrera and let Seymour date her.
-When he presents her to his mother Agnes, she gets so disgusted about his mother that she decides to break up with him.
-Bart consoles Skinner by roasting marshmallows with him and Milhouse at the school, using Bart's permanent record as fuel to the fire, while Lisa plays saxophone inside the music classroom.
+At the party, Lisa sees rain which would reveal her acne problem, so she decides to take off the makeup in front of everybody first, but her skin is clean.
+She leaves the party embarrassed for making an underwhelming announcement.
+She also convinces Bart to let Skinner date Carol.
+When Skinner presents her to his mother Agnes, Carol gets so disgusted by Agnes that she decides to break up with him.
+Bart consoles Skinner by roasting marshmallows with him at the school, while Lisa plays saxophone inside.

-At the next morning's breakfast, Lisa is playing saxophone at the kitchen, vowing never to use makeup again, but Bart mocks her by saying "Carnegie Hall" out loud (which according to her would make her dream of playing there not come true).
-They start fighting on the floor, but they are separated by Maggie who now has a huge mono-brow and super-strength due to the milk hormones.
+At breakfast, Lisa is playing saxophone at the kitchen, vowing never to use makeup again, but Bart mocks her.
+They start fighting, but they are separated by Maggie who now has a huge unibrow and super-strength due to the milk hormones.

+Production

+The producers reached out to animator Steve Cutts about making a couch gag.
+The only requirements were that the Simpsons family and the couch needed to appear.
+He considered creating a gag with a dark tone but felt Banksy and Don Hertzfeldt had created similar ones.
+He settled on a 1980s theme based on Miami Vice with some references to Saturday morning cartoons from that time.

+In August 2015, Entertainment Weekly reported that Sofía Vergara was cast as Bart's new teacher.
+The producers thought it would be interesting to have Bart and Skinner attracted to the same person.
+Executive producer Al Jean left the door open for the character to return in future episodes.

 Reception

+Viewing figures

 "Teenage Mutant Milk-Caused Hurdles" received a 3.6 rating and was watched by 8.33 million viewers, making it Fox's highest rated show of the night.

+Critical response

 Dennis Perkins of The A.V.
 Club gave the episode a B, stating "In the long history of Springfield’s questionable milk products, 'Teenage Mutant Milk-Caused Hurdles’ introduction of Buzz Milk, a hormone-heavy milk-like beverage from the makers of Buzz Cola, might not be up to the comedy standards of malk, or Squeaky Farms Brand Genuine Animal Milk, but the product’s effect of bringing 'precocious puberty' upon Bart and Lisa is also the catalyst for a surprisingly sweet, funny episode.
 The idea of everyone’s favorite perpetual ten and eight-year-olds getting a patchy ‘stache (Bart) and pimples (Lisa) could have opened the door for a lot of the cynically 'risqué' jokes late-run Simpsons has been known to throw around...Instead, while the episode does suffer from a nondescript guest star and could use more time to fill out Bart and Lisa’s adventures in temporary teenager-dom, Joel H. Cohen’s script makes the kids’ confusion about their new state both character-appropriate and charming."

+Tony Sokol of Den of Geek gave the episode 2 out of 5 stars.
+He felt it was a filler episode with repeats of previous plot points.
+He thought Vergara's casting indicated a ratings stunt and that the long couch gag meant the episode was not fully fleshed out.